Situation | Operation ANTI-FreeZZ | Coalition Members | Solutions | Structure

 The Ukrainian government is rationing electricity consumption, using an unreliable schedule of rolling blackouts as the working grid reaches capacity.
 Damage to the Ukrainian centralized system of water heating has already seriously affected all 25 regions in Ukraine stretching across the country from west to east, denying civilians electricity, heat, and water.
 Nearly every area of Ukraine has been shelled, severing power lines, and smashing windows, making heating even more difficult.

 In late November, Russian attacks cut off essential power to the country’s nuclear power stations, forcing all four into high-risk mitigation procedures controlled by Russian forces.
-The Nova Kakhovka hydroelectric dam is also at risk.
-If breached, it would flood some 80 communities and destroy the region’s water supply.
+The Nova Kakhovka hydroelectric dam has also been breached, causing flooding and damage to some 80 communities and regional water supply.
 Russian gas has been cut off and even schools and hospitals are losing power.

 Ukrainian cities and towns need to move towards more decentralized energy systems to provide heat and power to their inhabitants.
 In the meantime, Ukrainian local authorities must ensure that they have alternative systems of heat and power generation for public premises which are also used for emergency shelter such as schools, stadiums, libraries, and hospitals.